dlvhdr/presentations/cli-apps/presentation.md

   - `youtube-dl https://youtu.be/dQw4w9WgXcQ -q -o - | ffmpeg -i - piping_commands.mp4`
 - Simple text input, keyboard oriented
 - Hackable & Scriptable
-- Many GUI apps exist solely as a friendier but weaker abstraction over a CLI tool
+- Many GUI apps exist solely as a friendlier but weaker abstraction over a CLI tool
   - Knowing the CLI equivalent gives more power
   - E.g git, package managers
 - As a developer you're already in the CLI quite a lot